-- 5.1 Be treated with courtesy and respect by all district staff regardless of actual or perceived sexual orientation, gender or sex (includes gender identity, gender expression, pregnancy, childbirth, breastfeeding, and pregnancy related medical conditions), age (40 or above), race or ethnicity, ethnic group identification, ancestry, nationality, national origin, religion, color, mental or physical disability, immigration status, marital status, registered domestic partner status, genetic information, political belief or affiliation (not union related), military status, unfavorable discharge from military service, or on the basis of your association with a person or group with one or more of these actual or perceived characteristics. - 5.1a Students may file a report if they feel they are being discriminated against at their school, with the school and network administration, CPS Office of Student Protections and Title IX (OSP), or with the U.S. Department of Education, Office for Civil Rights. - 5.1b If a student is being sexually harassed or targeted because of their actual or perceived membership in one or more protected categories pursuant to the Comprehensive Non-Discrimination Policy the student may file a report with OSP online at www.cps.edu/osp or by calling 773-535-4400.
+- Be treated with courtesy and respect by all district staff regardless of actual or perceived age, race, creed, color, gender, gender identity, gender expression, religion, national origin, citizenship/immigration status, weight, sexual orientation, physical and/or emotional condition, disability, marital status, or political beliefs.^{1,2} - Students may file a report if they feel they are being discriminated against at their school, with the school and network administration, CPS Office of Student Protections and Title IX (OSP), or with the U.S. Department of Education, Office for Civil Rights.4 - If a student is being sexually harassed or is being bullied because of their gender identity or orientation, the student should call the OSP at 773-535-4400.
 If it is an emergency, call 911.
-CPS employees must take additional steps to report signs of student abuse including calling the Illinois Department of Children and Family Services and the Office of Inspector General. - 5.2 Feel mentally and physically safe and secure in school, and to report any incident that makes them feel unsafe or insecure, including sexual assault, inappropriate remarks, grooming, groping, inappropriate behavior, verbal assault, bullying, or any other type of harassment. - 5.2a Students also have the right to receive regular updates about actions taken in response to their report of not feeling safe. - 5.3 A safe school building and access to clean facilities including bathrooms, classrooms, gyms, hallways, and cafeterias. - 5.4 Protection of privacy covered by the Family Educational Rights and Privacy Act (FERPA); This means no one has the right to interfere in students' or families' private lives or to look at or expose their private information without permission. - 5.5 Protection under Title IX, a federal law that requires schools to prevent, recognize, respond, and remedy sexual violence, sexual harassment, and discrimination on the basis of sex and/or gender.
-Under this law: - 5.5a Students have a guaranteed right to freedom from harassment and discrimination based on sex, sexual orientation, gender, gender identity, and gender expresson; this includes sexual harassment and/or sexual violence.

-- 5.5b Students are guaranteed the freedom to report an incident to school and/or police (and to receive a prompt and fair response). - 5.5c If a student is experiencing gender-based discrimination, sexual harassment, or other sexual misconduct they can file a report with the school, network staff and OSP at 773-553-4400.
+CPS employees must take additional steps to report signs of student abuse including calling the Illinois Department of Children and Family Services and the Office of Inspector General.12 - Feel mentally and physically safe and secure in school, and to report any incident that makes them feel unsafe or insecure, including sexual assault, inappropriate remarks, grooming, groping, inappropriate behavior, verbal assault, bullying, or any other type of harassment.^{1,2,3} - Students also have the right to receive regular updates about actions taken in response to their report of not feeling safe.1 - A safe school building and clean facilities including bathrooms, classrooms, gyms, hallways, and cafeterias.13 - Protection of privacy covered by the Family Educational Rights and Privacy Act (FERPA)2; This means no one has the right to interfere in students' or families' private lives or to look at or expose their private information without permission. - Protection under Title IX, a federal law that requires schools to prevent, recognize, and respond to sexual violence, sexual harassment, and discrimination on the basis of sex and/or gender.
+Under this law: - Students are guaranteed freedom from sexual harassment and/or sexual violence. ${}^{\underline{\circ}}$ - Students are guaranteed the freedom to report an incident to school or police (and to receive a prompt and fair answer).6 - If a student is experiencing gender-based discrimination, sexual harassment, or other sexual misconduct they can file a report with the school, network staff and the OSP at 773-553-4400.
 If it is an emergency, call 911.
-CPS employees must take additional steps to report signs of student neglect and abuse including calling the Illinois Department of Children and Family Services and the Office of Inspector General. - 5.5d For students who are pregnant or parenting: - 5.5d, Guaranteed freedom to continue to attend classes and extracurricular activities while pregnant (without needing a doctor's note).Z - 5.5d2 Guaranteed freedom to receive excused absences due to pregnancy related conditions or illnesses, breastfeeding or childbirth (with a doctor's note).Z - 5.5d3 District staff should not coerce students into attending another school due to pregnancy.
+CPS employees must take additional steps to report signs of student abuse including calling the Illinois Department of Children and Family Services and the Office of Inspector General.12

+- For students that are pregnant or parenting:

+Guaranteed freedom to continue to attend classes and extracurricular activities while pregnant (without needing a doctor's note).2

+Guaranteed freedom to receive excused absences due to pregnancy or childbirth (with a doctor's note). $\!\!^{\rm Z}$

+District staff should not coerce students into attending another school due to pregnancy.